Drywall: Finishing an Inside Corner

 Step 4.
 Fold the tape to fit in the corner.
 All paper tape has a crease along the center to allow it to fold easily and fit snugly in a corner.
 To place the tape, keep it pulled tight, pressing it into the corner every 24 in. instead of along the whole length.

 Tip: Tear the tape at an angle for a better fit at the ceiling.
 This allows the tape to fit tight without bunching.

 Step 6.
-Apply tape to the ceiling like the corners.
+Apply tape to the ceiling as you did in the corners.
 To apply more pressure, hold the knife at a steep angle.
-This enables the knife to press the tape tightly in the corner.
+This allows the knife to press the tape tightly in the corner.
 After this pass, most of the compound is removed as the tape is embedded.
 The edge should be feathered right to the tape.